fabric-testbed/teaching-materials/assignments/RTT and Window Size on TCP/README.md

    - Run the Tutorial Notebooks
     	- In the left-hand column of JupyterHub, navigate to the RTT and Window Size on TCP tutorial
     	- Open and execute the CreateSlice.ipynb notebook
-        - Then open and execute the RTT_Window_Size.ipynb
+        - Then open and execute the steps on RTT_Window_Size.ipynb
-        - Then open and execute the Assignment.ipynb

 ## Overview of the Notebooks in this Tutorial